jerryhgladinet/docs/deploy/source/index.rst

 Welcome to the CentreStack Server Deployment Guide.
-This guide describes deployment tasks for CentreStack, the managed file synchronization and sharing solution that focuses on cloudifying file servers.
+This guide describes deployment tasks for CentreStack, the managed file synchronization and sharing solution that focuses on local file server cloud-enablement.

 CentreStack includes the CentreStack server, which runs on Windows server platform, and client agent applications for Microsoft Windows, Mac OS X,